Mina the Hollower: First-Hour Guide to Early Loot and Spending

 Instant deliveryNo spam, unsubscribe anytime

-Where to spend Bones and other early resources
+Where to spend Bones (and how Joules differ)

-The best early spending heuristic is also the simplest one in circulation: if you are dying, buy defense; if fights are dragging, buy attack.
-Health and defense are the most forgiving first purchases because they turn bad room reads into lessons instead of resets.
-Attack becomes the right answer when you are already surviving but taking so long to finish encounters that every room becomes another chance to make a mistake.
-In other words, build for the problem you are actually having, not the one a future endgame setup might solve.
+If you are dying, buy Defense.
+If fights are dragging, buy Attack.
+Defense is the most forgiving first purchase because it turns bad room reads into lessons instead of resets.
+Attack becomes right when you are already surviving but taking so long to finish encounters that every room becomes another chance to make a mistake.
+Sidearm Damage is a more specialized pick that pays off once you lean on your sidearm.
+Build for the problem you are actually having, not the one a future endgame setup might solve.

-What you should avoid is hoarding for a speculative “perfect” purchase while wandering deeper into unscouted rooms.
-Early expert advice consistently treats that as a losing habit.
+Avoid hoarding for a speculative “perfect” purchase while wandering deeper into unscouted rooms.
+The Bonestone option exists precisely so you can lock in progress before a risky push instead of gambling a full stack of Bones on a Sparkless death.
 Mina rewards frequent, practical investment more than romantic saving.

-Shops, utility unlocks, and the early buys worth respecting
+Shops, trinkets, and the early buys worth respecting

-That same logic applies to travel and routing systems.
-If you can unlock faster movement, easier returns, or better map utility early, do it sooner rather than later.
-These upgrades do not look glamorous on a stat screen, but they save more real-world time than a tiny damage bump because they reduce backtracking and make failed pushes cheaper to recover from.
+The broader lesson holds: buy tools that smooth execution before you buy tools that only shine when you are already playing cleanly.
+Travel and routing upgrades like the Iron Steed do not look glamorous on a stat screen, but they save more real time than a tiny damage bump because they cut backtracking and make failed pushes cheaper to recover from.

 First-hour mistakes that waste the most time